textpattern/textpattern.github.io/tags/search-result-count.md

 </txp:if_search>
 ```

-If the visitor is searching for articles, it will show the number of articles that matched the search term (e.g. 5) as follows: @5 articles found@.
+If the visitor is searching for articles, it will show the number of articles that matched the search term (e.g. 5) as follows: `5 articles found`.

 Other tags used: "article":http://docs.textpattern.io/tags/article, "if_search":http://docs.textpattern.io/tags/if-search.